 The Self-Directed Solo 401(k) allows for loans while the Self-Directed IRA or SEP IRA does not.
 The loan option allows you to borrow from your own retirement funds, up to 50% of the plan value or $50,000, whichever is less.
 Solo 401(k) holders may use loans to pay off personal debt, fund a business, or use as the holder sees fit.
-If you’d like to take a loan from your 401(k), simply fill out the loan application we provide you on your Dashboard.
+If you’d like to take a loan from your 401(k), simply fill out the loan application we provide you on your Dashboard, contact our support team, and we will walk you through the process.

 In order to make sure the loan is compliant, and will not be hit with taxes,